andreas-antoniou-cko/ShoppingBasketTest/README.md

 ### From The Console

-The services can also be run individually through the `dotnet run` command.
+The services can also be run using the `dotnet run` command.
 Open a console window, navigate to the project folder (e.g. ItemsBasket.AuthenticationService) and type `dotnet run`.
-This will start
+However, this will only start one service at a time.
+You can run all the services individually through three different console windows.

 ## Services ##